 - A. The North Dakota Continuum of Care (ND CoC) has created this process to guide the ND CoC in determining if, when, and how the ND CoC should reallocate funds.
 Reallocating funds is one of the tools the ND CoC uses to make strategic improvements to our homeless response system.
 Through reallocation, the ND CoC can create new, evidence-informed projects by eliminating projects that are underperforming, underutilized, or are more appropriately funded from other sources.
-While reallocation can be complicated and does not come without risk, it is a necessary part of ensuring that our homeless response system meets the needs of people experiencing homelessness. - B. Definition: Reallocation refers to the process by which the ND CoC shifts funds in whole or in part from one or more existing ND CoC funded projects that are eligible for renewal to create one or more new projects.
-A reallocated project must be a new project that serves new participants or is an expansion project serving additional clients. - C. The annual U.S. Housing and Urban Development (HUD) CoC Program Competition Notice of Funding Opportunity (NOFO) dictates what types of projects may be created through reallocation in each competition.
-New reallocated projects applied for from the agency reallocating funds must include a component change (i.e., TH to PSH or RRH to PSH) or a significant change in the program's population (i.e., youth to single chronically homeless).
+While reallocation can be complicated and does not come without risk, it is necessary to ensure that our homeless response system meets the needs of people experiencing homelessness. - B. Definition: Reallocation refers to the process by which the ND CoC shifts funds in whole or in part from one or more existing ND CoC-funded projects that are eligible for renewal to create one or more new projects.
+A reallocated project must be a new project serving new participants or an expansion project serving additional clients. - C. The annual U.S. Housing and Urban Development (HUD) CoC Program Competition Notice of Funding Opportunity (NOFO) dictates the types of projects that may be created through reallocation in each competition.
+If an existing funded agency is looking to reallocate its funds, the agency reallocating funds must include a component change (i.e., TH to PSH or RRH to PSH) or a significant change in the program's population (i.e., youth to single chronically homeless).